 Credit cards allow users to withdraw cash from ATMs against a transaction fee, also known as cash advance charges.
 Moreover, the interest rate is charged on the withdrawn amount on a per-day basis.
 It’s usually recommended to avoid making ATM withdrawals using credit cards.

 Additional Read: Check credit card balance

-However, the Bajaj Finserv Credit Card allows ATM withdrawal and levies a 0% rate of interest on its repayment for up to 50 days.
+However, the Bajaj Finserv RBL Bank Credit Card allows interest-free ATM withdrawal when repayment is done in 50 days.

 While care is taken to update the information, products, and services included in or available on our website and related platforms/websites, there may be inadvertent inaccuracies or typographical errors or delays in updating the information.
 The material contained in this site, and on associated web pages, is for reference and general information purpose and the details mentioned in the respective product/service document shall prevail in case of any inconsistency.
 Subscribers and users should seek professional advice before acting on the basis of the information contained herein.
 Please take an informed decision with respect to any product or service after going through the relevant product/service document and applicable terms and conditions.
 In case any inconsistencies observed, please click on reach us.